slowmonkey/WorkoutSessions/Readme.md

 # ToDo List

-## Session Creation

-* Rework the main activity for session logs
-* Move session timer work into a session activity
+## Add New WorkoutTimer - Fingerboard repeaters

+* Timer to include Hang Time
+* Timer to include Rest Time
+* Timer to include Reps
+* Timer to include Rest at Set Time
-* Button to add a session
+* Timer to include Sets
-    * Pop-up? to label the activity
+* Timer to include Pause button
-* List view to list all the session logs
+* Timer to include Forward to next Set
+* Timer to include Reverse to previous Set
+* Timer to include 5s countdown on Starting, Resume, Forward, Reverse actions

 ## Session Timer - 2019-08-11: Completed